-In Sri Lanka, please use bottled water for drink and even tooth brushing, as tap water may contain micro-organisms that your body is not used to.
+In Sri Lanka, please use bottled water for drinking and even tooth brushing, as tap water may contain micro-organisms that your body is not used to.
 You may find most locals drink tap water, but you had better not take a health risk while traveling.
-And don’t settle for a salad if your tummy is sensitive as the greens might be rinsed in tap water very likely.
+And don’t settle for a salad if your tummy is sensitive as it is very likely the greens will have been rinsed in tap water.

 11. Don't bring up or get involved in political conversation.

 The civil war only ended a few years ago, so it is still very raw and emotional for many people impacted by it.
-So I'd advise to be respectful to its political past, and avoid any type of political conversation.
+So I'd advise being respectful to its political past, and avoid any type of political conversation.

-12. There are myriad things to see and do in Sri Lanka.
+12. There is a myriad of things to see and do in Sri Lanka.

 The legendary stilt fishermen on the way from Tissa to Galla

-Now is the perfect time to visit the gorgeous island before it tops travelers' must-visit lists.
+Now is the perfect time to visit this gorgeous island before it tops travelers' must visit lists.
 We are pleased to customize a private Sri Lanka vacation according to your specific interests.
 For any inquiry and question, you can reach us at .